Gothic War (535–554): Early Gothic successes

-Totila enjoyed several advantages: the outbreak of the Plague of Justinian devastated and depopulated the Roman Empire in 542; the beginning of a new Roman–Persian War forced Justinian to deploy most of his troops in the east; and the incompetence and disunity of the various Roman generals in Italy undermined military function and discipline.
+Totila enjoyed several advantages.
+The outbreak of the plague devastated and depopulated the Empire in 542.
+The start of the Lazic War against the Persians forced Justinian to deploy most of his troops in the east.
+Moreover, the incompetence and disunity of the various Byzantine generals in Italy undermined military function and discipline.
 This last brought about Totila's first success.
-After much urging by Justinian, the generals Constantinian and Alexander combined their forces and advanced upon Verona.
-Through treachery they managed to capture a gate in the city walls; instead of pressing the attack they delayed to quarrel over the prospective booty, allowing the Goths to recapture the gate and force the Byzantines to withdraw.
-Totila attacked their camp near Faenza with 5,000 men and, at the Battle of Faventia, destroyed the Roman army.
+After much urging by Justinian, the generals Constantinianus and Alexander combined their forces and advanced upon Verona.
+Through treachery, they managed to capture a gate in the city walls; instead of pressing the attack, they delayed to quarrel over the prospective booty, allowing the Goths to recapture the gate and force the Byzantines to withdraw.
+Totila attacked their camp near Faenza with 5,000 men and, at the Battle of Faventia, defeated the Byzantine army.
 Totila marched into Tuscany, where he besieged Florence.
-The Roman generals, John, Bessas, and Cyprian, marched to its relief but, at the Battle of Mucellium, their numerically superior forces were defeated.
+The Byzantine generals, John, Bessas, and Cyprian, marched to its relief, but at the Battle of Mucellium, their numerically superior forces were defeated.